 Roses are the epitome of a well-kept and well-adorned garden and with so many types, there’s one to suit a range of situations.
 With so many roses on the market though, it can be bamboozling what to go for.
 Rest assured - here’s a helpful summary so you can make the best decision for the type you want.

 Dig a hole that’s large enough to fit the entire root mass without any roots being broken, bent or emerging from the surface.
-It also needs to be deep enough to entirely cover the roots all the way up to the grafting point on the stem.
+(In the case of potted roses, dig a hole that is twice as large as the rootball but almost equally as deep.)
+It basically needs to be deep enough to entirely cover the roots or the rootball all the way up to the grafting point on the stem.
 (The grafting point is the join where the stem of the ornamental variety is grafted on the root stock and is at the bottom of the stem).

 After the initial watering, Roses tend not to need anything more until the weather starts to warm up in the spring.
 It’s a good idea to water new Roses regularly throughout their first summer season while they establish strong root systems, especially if the soil starts to dry out.

 Roses benefit from occasional feeding.
 This can include a foliar feed, such as BioGro Black Gold, which is a natural, concentrated seaweed fertiliser that is applied when watering.
 Alternatively, scatter a granular fertiliser, such as Westland Rose Food with Horse Manure, around the stem and water-in.

 Roses will best appreciate a sunny position so your plants produce many blooms.
 Be sure to keep roses well-watered and well-fed especially in those sunny spots where soils are prone to dry out quickly.

 Avoid planting roses where roses have been in the past – this is because the soil may harbour pests and diseases particularly harmful to roses.
 Adding roses to containers may alleviate the problem.